-Information from Public Health and West Yorkshire Police has been utilised to identify that there is a need to consult upon the introduction of a CIA.
+Information from Public Health and West Yorkshire Police has been utilised to identify a need to consult upon the introduction of a CIA.
 By using this information as well as information from Ward Councillors and residents it will be possible to ensure the CIA is targeted where it will be the most effective.